Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 He tensed, expecting a flurry of armed drones or automated gun emplacements or whatever, but that weird digital Entity they had on their side had promised the place was safe.
 From the looks of things, it might have been right, too.

 It didn’t take long for his ‘Backs to secure the inside perimeter, shape charges, and blow a hole wide open in the concrete wall.
-From there, the next teams joined in the assault, they pried the opening yet wider, more territory was secured…
+From there, the next teams joined in the assault, they pried the opening yet wider, more territory was secured...

 In a few minutes, they’d completely secured the compound.
 Fortunately the mind-melting *warp* above wasn’t doing anything to the ground below.
 Which... prol’ly made sense, now that Garl thought about it.